 There are two things you need to understand about your federal taxes: your deductions should come out first, and your tax will be added in a “stairstep” method.

 The first thing you need to do is add up all your business expenses so that you can deduct them from your total earnings.
 The remaining amount will be your taxable earnings.
 You will show this on your tax forms by filling out the Schedule SE using Schedule C.

 Once you have your taxable earnings, you will consult this year’s tax table to see how much you owe.
 This will be done in a “stairstep” method based on the table below.
 For instance, if you earned $100,000, you won’t need to pay 24% of your entire income (if you’re filing as a single).
 Here’s how it works: the first $9,875 you earned will be taxed at 10%, the profits between $9875 and $40125 are taxed at 12%, etc. The only income that will be taxed at 24% is what you were paid over $85,526.

 The income tax brackets will change yearly, so you should not rely on this year’s table in the future.
 This is the IRS table to use in the year 2022 to file your 2021 taxes:

 2021 Federal Income Tax Table

 Tax amounts will fluctuate depending on how much you earn and how you file your taxes.
 Check out the following page on NerdWallet to learn more.

 State Taxes for OnlyFans Influencers

-While every state will have a different income tax table, most will be processed in the same way.
+While every state will have a different income tax table, most will be processed similarly.
 You may be able to deduct your state taxes from your federal income tax if you itemize your deductions.

 Deductions will be based on the IRS’s idea of eligible purchases and services.
 Here are a few things you may be able to deduct if you are a career-orientated influencer: